 - URLs on CMS can be unstable which could see them blocked by search engines

-Before we go any further, both of the items on this list are avoidable.
+Before we go any further, both of the items above list are avoidable.
 It is worth talking to a software specialist and spending some of the money you’ve saved elsewhere to avoid these ugly ducks!